joakim/kay/README.md

 }
 ```

 A block (`->`) is syntactic sugar for a cell containing expressions, but lacking a receptor.
-They therefore can't receive messages or return values, even when inlined.
-But they do have closure, making them useful when passed as arguments in messages, easily emulating control flow statements.
+It therefore can't receive messages or return values, even when inlined.
+But blocks do have closure, making them useful when passed as arguments in messages, easily emulating control flow statements.
 Like this equivalent to an `if-then-else` statement:

 ```lua
 answer = 42  --> true